 Successful completion of the Foundation Degree will provide you with the opportunity to progress and top-up your qualification to a BSc (Hons).
-Bridgwater & Taunton College offers a choice of two Plymouth University qualifications; BSc (Hons) Agricultural Management and BSc (Hons) Food Chain Management.
+University Centre Somerset offers a Plymouth University qualification; BSc (Hons) Agricultural Management Top-up.

 This course will prepare you well for employment in the industry in positions such as farm manager, rural surveyor, unit manager, farm contractor or senior herdsman.